Habinezajanvier/zPlatform_api/README.md

 ### Installation

+Recommended to use docker way rather than installing the project in your PC

 - Clone this project
 - Install all dependencies `yarn`
 - Create a `.env.dev` file and fill it with data from `.env.example`
 - Start postgres container in docker `docker compose up`
 - Build the app `yarn build`
+- Migrate your database `yarn migrate:dev`
 - Start the server `yarn start`

+### Starting through docker

+- Clone this project
+- Install all dependencies `yarn`
+- Create a `.env.dev` file and fill it with data from `.env.example`
+- Start postgres container in docker `docker compose up`
+- Get all running containers `docker ps`
+- Migrate your database in the container `docker exec [image id with api name] npm run migrate:dev`

 ### Testing